4. The asylum request at the Ofpra

 If you have not given a passport or identity document, it is important to prove your nationality by providing detailed information about your country (your region, your town, your neighborhood, its customs, its geography, etc.).

-Note: You must state what you fear at the present moment regarding a return to your country (even if you left it a long time ago).
+Warning !: You must state what you fear at the present moment regarding a return to your country (even if you left it a long time ago).
 In principle, the officer must ask you, at the end of the interview, if you wish to provide other information regarding your history or to complete your declarations.
 If you have something more to say, do so at the end of the interview.

 The interview takes place in the Ofpra offices (or exceptionally by video conference call) in the presence of: